junoteam/filebeat-docker/README.md

 **Filebeat** - lightweight shipper for logs.

-Filebeat is part of the Elastic Stack, meaning it works seamlessly with Logstash,
+[Filebeat](https://www.elastic.co/products/beats/filebeat) is part of the Elastic Stack, meaning it works seamlessly with Logstash,
-Elasticsearch, and Kibana.
+Elasticsearch, and Kibana, also known as [The Open Source Elastic Stack](https://www.elastic.co/products).

 This repo contain:
 - Dockerfile